Cutting cannabis: Instructions, Techniques & Care

 The most important tools and equipment for cutting cannabis include

-• Sharp scissors or knives: high quality, sharp scissors or knives are essential to make clean cuts that won't damage the plant.
-Scissors should be cleaned and sharpened regularly for optimal results.
+• Sharp scissors or knives: High-quality, sharp shears or knives are essential to make clean cuts that do not damage the plant.
+Shears should be cleaned and sharpened regularly to achieve optimum results.

-• Disinfectant: Disinfectants such as alcohol or a disinfectant spray are important to disinfect tools before each cut and minimize the risk of infection or disease.
+• Desinfektionsmittel: Disinfectants such as alcohol or a disinfectant spray are important to disinfect tools before each cut and minimise the risk of infection or disease.

-• Gloves: Wearing gloves can help keep your hands clean and prevent the transfer of disease or pests between plants.
+• Handschuhe: Wearing gloves can help keep your hands clean and prevent the transfer of diseases or pests between plants.

-• Magnifying glass or loupe: A magnifying glass or loupe with a magnifying function can be helpful to closely examine the plant and make the right cuts.
+• Magnifying glass or loupe: A magnifying glass or a loupe with a magnifying function can be helpful for examining the plant closely and making the right cuts.

 • Cutting board or work surface: A stable cutting surface is important to ensure a safe and stable workplace and to prevent damage to the plants.